Table of contents

 But homes are also one of the major contributors of greenhouse gases, with single- and multi-family homes responsible for around 17% of total emissions in the United States.
 Considering that the average lifespan of an American home is around 70 years, the way homes are constructed has critical and far-reaching implications.
 As global climate change accelerates every year, the green home movement has picked up steam as well.

-In addition to reducing your carbon footprint, making your home green has a number of other perks: it can reduce utility costs, make you eligible for financial incentives, and potentially increase the resale value by 8-30% compared to standard homes.
+In addition to reducing your carbon footprint, making your home green has a number of other perks: it can reduce utility costs, make you eligible for financial incentives, lower your home insurance premiums, and potentially increase the resale value by 8-30% compared to standard homes.
 With eco-friendly home construction increasing in popularity, a number of states across the country are leading the green home revolution.

 Which states are propelling the green home movement?
 And which states have some catching up to do?
 Keep reading to find out.